Security

 Audit logging

-Destination changes, exports, key rotations, and every API write are recorded immutably with actor, action, and timestamp — visible in the dashboard on Business and above.
+Destination changes, exports, key changes, and every automated update are recorded permanently — who, what, and when — visible in the dashboard on Business and above.

 GDPR-friendly by architecture, not by checkbox